Maduro government 'occupies' Venezuela electronics chain

 "But it is sliding into serious economic dysfunction and that could seriously undercut Chavismo's viability as a democratically supported political project."

-(Additional reporting by Deisy Buitrago and Eyanir Chinea; Editing by Eric Beech and Bill Trott)
+(Additional reporting by Carlos Rawlins; Editing by David Brunnstrom and Doina Chiacu)